pranaysuyash/insurance_q/docs/user_experience/user_interface/frontend_implementation.md

   5. Timeline tab
   6. Documents tab

+#### Extracted Sections Display
+- Layout elements from OCR are converted to sections for easier readability
+- Sections are displayed by their IDs (e.g., policy number, effective date)
+- Fallbacks for different data formats (sections, layout_elements)
+- Clear error messages when no sections are available

 #### Policy Editor
 - Editable fields for extracted information
 - Validation of input values